bwsw/sj-sflow-demo/README.md

 There is a diagram that demonstrates the processing workflow of demo that is responsible for collecting of sflow information.
-Green, yellow, purple and red blocks are executed with SJ-Platform and it is *'sflow-csv-input'* module, *'sflow-process'* module *'sflow-output'* module and *'sflow-fallback-output'* module, respectively.
+Green, yellow, purple and red blocks are executed with SJ-Platform and it is *'sflow-csv-input'* module, *'sflow-process'* module *'sflow-src-ip-output'* and *'sflow-src-dst-output'* modules and *'sflow-fallback-output'* module, respectively.

 The data come in input module from some sflow reporter, that sends a sflow records in CSV format to input module.
 Then the input module parses CSV-lines into avro records and puts parsed data into *'sflow-avro'*.
-After that the process module parses avro record into sflow record, aggregates some information about source, destination and traffic from sflow record and puts its in *'output-stream'*.
+After that the process module parses avro record into sflow record, and then:
+- computes traffic for source IP and puts its in *'src-ip-stream'*;
+- computes traffic for source and destination and puts its in *'src-dst-stream'*.

-Finally the output module just displace data from *'output-stream'* to table *'outputdata'* in PostgreSQL.
+Finally the *'sflow-src-ip-output'* module just displace data from *'src-ip-stream'* to table *'srcipdata'* in PostgreSQL.
+The *'sflow-src-dst-output'* module does the same for *'src-ip-stream'* and table *'srcdstdata'*.

 If the input module cannot parse an input line, then it puts data into *'sflow-fallback'*.
 After that the fallback-output module move that incorrect line from *'sflow-fallback'* to table *'fallbackdata'* in PostgreSQL.